openshift/enhancements/enhancements/cluster-scope-secret-volumes/csi-driver-host-injections.md

 *Mitigations:*

-- OLM version of the CSI driver operator will only be made available as a community operator
-- Users will be informed that this operator will need to be uninstalled prior to upgrading to the version of OpenShift that deploys this CSI driver via the OCP payload.
+- There will be no OLM operator at outset, as the intent is to distribute this driver via the OCP payload.

 **Risk:** CSI driver will not scale